Imiloin/Aevora/README.md

 ## Acknowledgements

-This project is based on the official [Blog](https://astro.build/themes/details/blog/) theme.
+This project is adapted from the official [Blog](https://astro.build/themes/details/blog/) theme.
+The favicon and logo were created using AI and then manually redrawn in Adobe Illustrator.

 ## Credit